CISecurity/ControlsAssessmentSpecification/control-2/control-2.5.rst

 #.
 Detailed enterprise asset inventory
 #.
 Authorized software inventory with detailed information
 #.
 Approved configuration (s) for allowlisting software
+#.
+Date of last assessment of this safeguard

 Operations
 ----------